 - Possible acoustic issues with the surrounding pipe systems

-For years, the industry has used a small canister with a pressurized ladder on the inside.
+For years, to attenuate the pulsations the industry has used a small canister with a pressurized ladder on the inside.
 Unfortunately, there have been numerous incidents with the bladders losing pressure and occasionally disintegrating into the fluid path and contaminating it.

-The spherical vessel receives water from the pump and due to proprietary internal geometry (not shown above) accelerates the flow and imposes an axial spin to the stream.
-This flow pattern substantially reduces the amplitude of the pressure-pulses leaving the damper.
-The water in the damper acts similarly as a fly-wheel to absorb and dampen pressure pulses.
+The preferred design is spherical vessel that receives water from the pump and due to proprietary internal geometry (not shown above) accelerates the flow and imposes an axial spin to the stream.
+This flow pattern substantially reduces the amplitude of the pressure-pulses leaving the dampener.
+The water in the dampener acts similarly as a fly-wheel to absorb and dampen pressure pulses.

 Nuccorp’s solution has no moving parts or air-bladders.
 In fact, Nuccorp uses patent pending and proprietary technology to deliver the only Pulsation Dampener that is acoustically adjustable.